 While the government may be keen to highlight the UK’s success as an exporter, as it indicates that their strategy is working, more still needs to be done to ensure this pattern continues.
 Exporting in the current climate is extremely challenging, and if the success is to continue, the government needs to increase its support to exporters and other businesses in the UK in this endeavour.

-For further information on any of the above, please contact Darren Rigden or your usual contact partner.
+For further information please contact Darren Rigden or your usual contact partner.

 Insights and news